The Filter transform filters out rows that do not meet the configured criteria/settings.

 The Filter transform requires one input transform that has at least one column.

 The filter transform can filter either according to specific filter settings, or through parameters.

 Uncheck any columns you don't want to be included in the output.
 These can still be used to filter the records.

 Click the Edit icon for a column to filter by its values.

 In the Transform Element dialog, select the Element Operator.

-Click the submit button at the bottom of the dialog.
+Click the Submit button at the bottom of the dialog.
 The icon will now indicate its filtering with a distinct icon.

-When filtering by more than one column's values, use the Operator setting in the Filter dialog to determine whether all of the conditions must be met (And Operator) or any of the conditions must be met (Or Operator) for records to be included.
+When filtering by more than one column's values, use the Operator setting in the Filter dialog to determine whether all of the conditions must be met (And Operator) or any of the conditions can be met (Or Operator) for records to be included.